akhilesh-guruvr/GuruVR_UnityBaseTemplate/README.md

 #### 🧩 If Teleportation Doesn’t Work:
 - Ensure the **NavMeshSurface** is baked successfully (blue walkable areas visible in Scene view).
 - Confirm the `Teleport NavMesh` GameObject is **active**.
-- Verify your ground meshes are on the **included layers**.

----

-### 5. Optional Adjustments

-- Modify teleport settings and reticle visuals under `Teleport NavMesh`.
-- Tune gesture behavior in `LGestureTutorials`.
-- Adjust head and hand tracking in `OVRCameraRig`.

 ---